zachblume/automate-donor-research/README.md

 # automate-donor-research
-A SQL query that produces a table useful
+Produces a summary table of public political contribution useful for donor research.